LeeL-Systems/LeeL-Blog/_posts/2015-05-24-About_LeeL_Blog.md

 Why would you pay for a host service like [www.wordpress.com](www.wordpress.com) or opt to have storage limits and ads on your website if you can have it for free without any limitation and have your site hosted in a reliable company as Github?

-If you are like us, andbelievethat anyone should have the right to easily and freelydisseminateideas, give LeeL Blog a try!
+If you are like us andbelievethat anyone should have the right to easily and freelydisseminateideas, give LeeL Blog a try!